sarakpyny/MLOps-nlp-manifesto/README.md

 ### Phase 0 — Initialization

-* Project initialized from an NLP notebook-based repository
-* `main` branch preserved as baseline
-* `mlops` branch used for development
+Initialized the project from the original NLP notebook repository, preserved `main` as baseline, and used `mlops` as the development branch.

 ### Phase 1 — Product Definition

-* Defined problem, inputs, outputs, and users
-* Framed as a full ML system
+Defined the problem, users, inputs, and outputs, and reframed the work as a complete ML system.

 ### Phase 2 — Baseline Pipeline

-* Created `train.py` script
-* End-to-end execution from terminal
+Created `train.py` to run the end-to-end training pipeline from the command line.

 ### Phase 3 — Parameterization

-* Added CLI arguments with `argparse`
+Added CLI arguments and `.env` configuration to make experiments reproducible and configurable.
-* Introduced `.env` configuration
-* Improved reproducibility and logging

 ### Phase 4 — Modular Structure

-* Refactored code into `src/` modules
+Refactored the notebook logic into `src/` modules and kept `train.py` as the orchestration entry point only.
-* Separated data, preprocessing, features, modeling, and outputs
-* `train.py` handles orchestration only

 ### Phase 5 — Reproducibility

-* Added `pyproject.toml` for explicit dependency management
-* Added `uv.lock` for locked reproducible environments
-* Added `install.sh` for one-command setup
+Added `pyproject.toml`, `uv.lock`, `install.sh`, `.env.example`, and a stronger `.gitignore` for reproducible setup across machines.
-* Added `.env.example` for transparent configuration
-* Strengthened `.gitignore` to exclude data, outputs, models, logs, and secrets
-* Updated installation instructions for portability

 ### Phase 5bis — Externalized Data Layer

-* Exported the merged dataset to CSV and Parquet
-* Updated training and feature preparation to rely on the external Parquet dataset instead of local raw files
+Moved the training input to an external Parquet dataset so the pipeline no longer depends on local raw files.

+### Phase 6 — Logging & Tests

+Added structured logging and unit tests to improve traceability and reliability before CI integration.

+### Phase 7 — Separate Training and Inference

+Separated training from inference, added reusable prediction code in `src/inference/`, and introduced human-readable topic labels.

+### Phase 8 — API

+Built a FastAPI application with prediction and analysis endpoints, API tests, and Swagger documentation.

+### Phase 9 — Containerization

+Packaged the application in Docker so it can run consistently across environments.

+### Phase 10 — CI/CD Automation

+Added GitHub Actions workflows for testing, linting, and Docker image publication.

+### Phase 11 — Deployment

+Deployed the FastAPI application on SSP Cloud and exposed the live API and Swagger documentation.

+### Phase 12 — Presentation Layer

+Added a Quarto website published on GitHub Pages to present the project, method, architecture, and API.

+### Phase 13 — Advanced MLOps

+Added cross-validation-based model selection, MLflow experiment tracking, model registry integration, and registry-based serving for prediction.

 ---

-## Phase 6 — Logging & Tests

-* Added structured logging to console and file
-* Replaced print-based pipeline traces with logging
-* Added 11 unit tests covering core pipeline components
-* Improved reliability and traceability before CI

-## Phase 7 — Separate Training and Inference

-* Kept `train.py` dedicated to model training and artifact generation
-* Implemented `src/inference/` to load saved artifacts and predict on new text
-* Added single-text preprocessing for inference
-* Introduced `topic_labels.json` for human-readable topic outputs
-* Added inference tests for:
-  * invalid input
-  * output structure
-  * probability validity

-## Phase 8 — API

-* Built FastAPI app (app/api.py)
-* Added endpoints for prediction and analysis
-* Added API tests (TestClient)
-* Enabled Swagger UI

-## Phase 9 — Containerization

-* Added a Dockerfile
-* Built a runnable image for the FastAPI application
-* Packaged dependencies, source code, and saved artifacts in the container

-## Phase 10 — CI/CD Automation

-* Added GitHub Actions workflows under `.github/workflows/`
-* Automated Docker image build and publication to Docker Hub
-* Made runtime dependencies explicit in CI and Docker builds

-## Phase 11 — Deployment

-* Deployed the FastAPI application on SSP Cloud
-* Exposed a live API URL
-* Made Swagger documentation reachable online at /docs

-## Phase 12 — Presentation Layer

-* Added a Quarto documentation website
-* Published the site with GitHub Pages
-* Structured the presentation for non-technical users
-* Included project overview, dataset, method, API usage, architecture, and results summary

-## Phase 13 — Advanced MLOps

-* Added configurable model selection with cross-validation in train.py
-* Introduced candidate hyperparameter search for LDA experiments
-* Registered the prediction model in the MLflow Model Registry
-* Updated the prediction API endpoint to load the model from the registry

-## Next Steps

-* Promote registered versions to Staging or Production
-* Extend registry-based serving to more API endpoints
-* Add automated retraining workflows
-* Enrich the website with additional result visualizations
+## Current Status

+The project is now implemented as an end-to-end MLOps pipeline.

+* reproducible Python environment with `uv`, `pyproject.toml`, and `uv.lock`
+* modular training and inference code under `src/`
+* automated quality checks and tests with GitHub Actions
+* Docker image publishing to Docker Hub
+* Kubernetes deployment on SSP Cloud through ArgoCD and a separate GitOps repository
+* public FastAPI documentation exposed through `/docs`
+* Quarto website published on GitHub Pages
+* MLflow experiment tracking and registry-based prediction serving

+The deployed API currently serves:

+* `/predict_topics` from the registered MLflow production model
+* analytical endpoints from saved experiment artifacts

+---

+## Future Improvements

+Possible extensions:

+* moving analytical endpoints to fully registry-based or external artifact serving
+* connecting the deployment to a shared remote MLflow tracking server instead of image-local storage
+* adding automated retraining or orchestration workflows
+* enriching the website with more visualizations and model comparison results

+---

 ## Users